jeffmcclure/lot/README.md

 ### Quality of Life
 * New starting item "Cloak of Fast Feet" - walk around quicker
 * Portal location moved to center of town
-* New item Loot Genie, when held in inventory your loot is automatically picked up and put into your inventory;  For sale from the Witch
+* New item Loot Genie, when held in inventory your loot is automatically picked up and put into your inventory;  available from Witch via quest or purchase.

 ### Multi-player Focused
 * Quests shared with party